MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-create-a-new-company.md

 ---
 title: How to Create a New Company | Microsoft Docs
-description: To use RapidStart Services tables and pages are created, but there is no data in them.
+description: Use RapidStart Services tables and pages to create a new company for which you want to perform a customer implementation.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2020
+ms.date: 06/14/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: c7042e783ec004cb2de637e6544c590bc8b9b81c
+ms.openlocfilehash: bb2e3e8d431160c94f7944fe8986ea9cc115ffe7
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "3187212"
+ms.locfileid: "6439651"
 ---
 # <a name="create-a-new-company"></a>Create a New Company
-To use RapidStart Services for [!INCLUDE[d365fin](includes/d365fin_md.md)], you first create a new company for which you want to perform a customer implementation.
-When you create a new company, the standard [!INCLUDE[d365fin](includes/d365fin_md.md)] tables and pages are created, but there is no data in them.
+To use RapidStart Services for [!INCLUDE[prod_short](includes/prod_short.md)], you first create a new company for which you want to perform a customer implementation.
+When you create a new company, the standard [!INCLUDE[prod_short](includes/prod_short.md)] tables and pages are created, but there is no data in them.

 In addition, you can apply specific setup data to your company after you initialise it.
 The information is provided in a configuration package, a .rapidstart file, which delivers content in a compressed format.